JohnCselcuk/kickstarter-analysis/README.md

 # Analysis and Challenges
 Before we are starting the analysis, we can see that the data supported and organized by many ways, including the description, status and goal of the campaign, amount pledged, average amount of donation, category and subcategory and the dates in which the campaigns begin and ended.
 Analysis achieved and filtered by the theater and play trends.

 Now!
-Let’s start to explain couple of those analysis steps together.
+Let’s start to explain those analysis steps together.

 # Analysis of Outcomes Based on Launch Date
 In this section, I created a pivot table that filtered the outcomes by category and the launch date.
 The columns show us the status of the campaign and the row shows the months during the campaign.
 This allows us to see the total count of successful, failed, and canceled theater campaigns.
 Please see picture below for results.